zyonzarhaf/book_notes/functional_programming/randomNotes.md

     3. identity element (there has to exist an element such that when combined with another element it leaves the latter untouched).

-    Monoid as a pattern in functional programming can be achieved by writting functions that operate on some type and return values that same type, while also supporting a parameter that can participate in the operation without altering the result.
+    Monoid as a pattern in functional programming can be achieved by writting functions that operate on some type and return values of that same type, while also supporting a parameter that can participate in the operation without altering the result.
 This last part can be achieved by using either:

     1. the natural identity element associated with a built-in type (e.g., `""` for string concatenation, or "0" for integers under addition);